-Home insurance is an essential purchase that every Housing Development Board (HDB) homeowner and tenant should consider.
+With the spate of recent fire incidents in Singapore recently, are you sure you’re adequately protected by HDB fire insurance?
+To get top of it, every Housing Development Board (HDB) homeowner and tenant should consider home insurance as an essential purchase..
 While the mandatory HDB fire insurance covers only the building structure of your apartment, home insurance protects your personal belongings, renovation, furniture, etc. Want to make the best decisions when choosing home insurance for your HDB unit?
 Let’s have a look at five home insurance mistakes to avoid.

 1. Confusing home insurance for fire insurance and/or mortgage insurance